ansible/molecule/README.rst

   $ pip install molecule

-Create a new role:
+Create a new role with the docker provisioner:

 .. code-block:: bash

-  $ molecule init foo
+  $ molecule init foo --docker
+  --> Initializing role foo...
-  Successfully initialized new role in ./foo/
+  Successfully initialized new role in ./foo

 Or add molecule to an existing role:

 .. code-block:: bash

   $ cd foo
-  $ molecule init
+  $ molecule init --docker
+  --> Initializing molecule in current directory...
-  Successfully initialized new role in ./foo/
+  Successfully initialized new role in /private/tmp

 Update the role with needed functionality and tests.
 Now test it: